TonyKaravasilev/CryptoMananaDocs/docs/use-case-examples.md

 ### [](#generating-passwords-or-tokens){:.book_mark}Generating Passwords or Tokens ###

-&nbsp;&nbsp;&nbsp;&nbsp;Commonly the end programmer may have to create some CSRF tokens, API access tokens or user access passwords.
-This is easy to achieve with the framework's token generator that uses the most secure source
+&nbsp;&nbsp;&nbsp;&nbsp;Commonly the end programmer may have to create some [CSRF]( https://owasp.org/www-community/attacks/csrf){: target="_blank"} tokens, [web API]( https://en.wikipedia.org/wiki/Web_API){: target="_blank"} access tokens or useraccess passwords.
+This is easy to achieve with the framework's token generator that uses the most secure source available:
-available:

 {% include code_copy_header.html %}